Consortium: The Tower: Phase two (2023-24)

 "Phase Two" of development on The Tower commenced around 2023, and a new 1.12 patch was released in May 2024.
 A companion app for the game launched in July 2024.
 In November 2024, a 1.13 patch was released which includes all of Act 1 in a playable state as well as some preview areas from Act 2.
 After the 1.13 release, the developers stated that the game was in development hell, that development was currently "paused", and that consumers should not buy the game in its current state.
 The patch notes were accompanied by an apology, and a statement that the developers were "focusing on projects that are helping [them] survive this industry nightmare."

-The developers have announced that the game will be migrated from Unreal Engine 4.15 to 4.27, (which was the final version before the switch to UE5).
-This will happen with the 2.0 release in future.
+The developers had announced that the game would be migrated from Unreal Engine 4.15 to 4.27 (which was the final version before the switch to UE5).
+This would happen with the 2.0 release in future.